gruyaume/goops/README.md

 ## Design principles

 - **Reliability**: The most important attribute of a charm; therefore, it is the most important attribute of a charm framework.
-- **Simplicity**: The framework should be simple to use and understand.
-It provides charm authors direct access to Juju via one-to-one mapping from the Juju commands and objects.
+- **Simplicity**: The library should be simple to use and understand via one-to-one mapping between Juju concepts and Go constructs.

 ## Why write a Charm in Go?